-Due to the reach of media today, notice of foodborne outbreaks have become prevalent.
-If you are in the business of handling food as a restaurant owner, grocer, farmer, distributor, or seller, the guaranteed media attention is enough to care about food safety in order to avoid bad publicity that will cause irreparable harm to your reputation.
-Repairing your brand image is a lengthy process that can take away from other aspects of your business, while allowing prospects to choose competitors over your brand.
+Due to the reach of media today, a notice of foodborne outbreaks have become prevalent.
+If you are in the business of handling food as a restaurant owner, grocer, farmer, distributor, or seller, the guaranteed media attention is enough to care about food safety in order to avoid the bad publicity that will cause irreparable harm to your reputation.
+Repairing your brand image is a lengthy process that can take away from other aspects of your business while allowing prospects to choose competitors over your brand.

 2. Millions of Dollars Are at Stake

 If pressure from the media or federal government isn’t enough to reconsider your food safety standards, this will—the Grocery Manufacturers Association surveyed three dozen companies in 2011 and more than half reported being impacted by a food recall during the previous five years.

 Of this contingent, 18 percent lost between $30-$90 million because of the recall and lost sales, and an additional 5 percent said the financial impact was $100 million or more.
 These numbers don’t take into account the overall damage to their brand and missed future earnings, as well as any lost revenue due to lawsuits and fines.

 While improper execution of the best practices above can lead to FDA imposed sanctions and profit loss, it also perpetuates the problem of food waste globally.
 This issue has become an epidemic and one that greatly affects the lives of many.